neondatabase/neon/docs/rfcs/021-raii-runtime.md

         Break,
     }

+    /// Errors of `LoopedTaskController`
+    enum LoopedTaskError {
+        /// Operator was dropped.
+Similar to `watch::RecvError` OperatorDropped,
+        /// Break was sent before.
+        RecvBreak,
+    }

     impl LoopedTaskOperator {
         /// Get the current state and mark it as read.
 If the state is read,
         /// then `LoopedTaskOperator` doesn't get an update.